I mirror a lot of my activity on GitHub, mostly in the form of public repositories. I have two different ways of using GitHub, described below.

 - Wikipedia Views, website wikipediaviews.org, GitHub repository wikipediaviews.
 This makes it easy to look up Wikipedia views of multiple pages across multiple months and multiple drilldowns and languages.
 The project initially helped me keep track of views of pages I created.
 I am now using it to understand the trends in Wikipedia pageviews on the whole.

 - Contract work, website contractwork.vipulnaik.com, GitHub repository contractwork.
 This provides detailed information on contract work I have paid for, and helps third parties, the workers, and me better understand the work and its impact.

-- Donations, website donations.vipulnaik.com, GitHub repository donations.
+- Donations list website, website donations.vipulnaik.com, GitHub repository donations.
 This is an attempt by me to gather public information on donations, ranging from foundation grants to individual donations, as well as information about donors, donees, and documents discussing related subjects.

-- BART, intended website bart.vipulnaik.com, GitHub repository bart.
+- BART historical data, website bart.vipulnaik.com, GitHub repository bart.
 This is intended to include information on historical ridership, fares, and schedules for BART stations.
-It is low-priority right now (so I only work on it when I don’t feel like doing anything else).
-Currently, I have uploaded ridership data into a database.
+Currently, ridership data and partial fares and schedules data is available.
+The project is very low in priority.

 I use the GitHub repository working-drafts as a dump for all general content, including:

 - Drafts and completed versions of blog posts and articles I write for venues like the Effective Altruism Forum, LessWrong, and my blog.

 - Drafts and completed versions of articles I am creating or editing on Wikipedia, wikiHow, the Timelines wiki, the Markets wiki and other subject wikis, or other wikis.